Project-Ice-Man/RiskThinking.AI/README.md

   Problem 3
     A
     AA
-      X_test.pkl <-- what I whought I needed to save (I may have gotten it wrong, sorry if I did) X_train.pkl
+      X_test.pkl <-- what I thought I needed to save (I may have gotten it wrong, sorry if I did) X_train.pkl
       data.pkl
       y_pred.npy